-A favorite Indian lentil dish, this spinach dal is made with an easy dump and done Instant Pot recipe.
+A favorite Indian lentil dish, this spinach dal is made with an easy dump-and-done Instant Pot recipe.
 This recipe also shows you how to make the rice at the same time using the pot in pot technique so you have a full meal to enjoy.

 Palak Dal is a family favorite recipe!
-Creamy dal cooked in warming spices such as cumin, turmeric, garlic, and optional veggies, served over hot fluffy rice makes for a wholesome comfort meal that is super easy to make in the Instant Pot Pressure Cooker.
+Creamy dal cooked in warm spices such as cumin, turmeric, garlic, and optional veggies, served over hot fluffy rice makes for a wholesome comfort meal that is super easy to make in the Instant Pot Pressure Cooker.

 The word dal in Hindi language has 2 meanings:

 - Dried split pulses such as masoor dal, toor dal, moong dal, etc. and

 - A soup, stew-like dish made with the tender cooked split pulses tempered with spices.

 Dal and rice is a quintessential Indian meal!
 Many families have their favorite version, with some recipes that are passed down for generations.

 There are many variations and ways to prepare dal.
 Starting with plain soft-cooked dal with just turmeric and salt, to tempered or tadka dal where cooked the lentils are topped with a smoky tempering of spices such as cumin, turmeric, and chilies, to a dal cooked with spices and an assortment of vegetables.

 Often served over rice, dal is an inexpensive way to eat proteins paired with carbohydrates to makes a complete and hearty meal.

 This spinach dal recipe is on my weekly menu for many years.
 It started with trying to incorporate greens into our diets while trying to manage busy weeknight meals.
 I grew up eating my mom’s version of spinach dal that tastes incredible but I rarely have the time to make her detailed recipe which resulted in my simpler version that comes pretty close to hers with much fewer efforts.